Hoffmann77/home_assistant_enphase_gateway/README.md

 **This is a custom HACS integration for Enphase Gateways with firmware version 7.X.**

-Please be aware that this custom integration **does not** overwrite the "enphase_envoy" core integration.
-See [Limitations](#limitations) for further information.
+Please be aware that this custom integration **does not** overwrite the "enphase_envoy" core integration (see: [Limitations](#limitations)).

 # Installation
 #### Prerequisites:
-Please make sure that the "enphase_envoy" core integration or custom integrations that overwrite the core integration are disabled.
+- Please ensure that the "enphase_envoy" core integration is disabled.
+- Ensure that custom integrations overwriting the core integration are disabled.
-Running two or more integrations accessing your Enphase gateway will result in unexpected behaviour and errors.
+- Running two or more integrations accessing your Enphase gateway will result in unexpected behaviour and errors.

 #### Installation:
 1. Install [HACS](https://hacs.xyz/) if you haven't already